Intra ID service principals: Audit expiring secrets and certificates

 Prerequisites

-The prerequisites to enable this solution are fairly limited, as you primarily need permissions to deploy the solution and create a Service Principal for handling lookups in Entra ID.
+The prerequisites to enable this solution are fairly limited as you primarily need permissions to deploy the solution and create a service principal for handling lookups in Entra ID.

-User running terraform these permissions are only required during deployment or updates
+User running Terraform these permissions are only required during deployment or updates:

-• Create new Service Principal
+• Create new service principal

-• Create new Ressource Group
+• Create new resource group

-• Add secret to key vault (eg. Key Vault Secrets Officer)
+• Add secret to key vault (e.g. key vault secrets officer)

-Service Principal created using terraform
+Service principal created using Terraform:

-• API permissions (someone needs to approve these AFTER terraform has run)
+• API permissions (someone needs to approve these AFTER Terraform has run)

 • Microsoft Graph